Terry the Tiger – Free Crochet Pattern

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Terry the Tiger amigurumi is ready to join my collection of crochet animals!
-This free tiger crochet pattern was a joy to make, and works up very quickly!
-I especially love the embroidered stripes on the top of the head!
+This free tiger crochet pattern is beginner-friendly, works up very quickly, and makes the perfect handmade plushie.
+I designed Terry with a mix of crocheted stripes on most pieces and embroidered stripes on the top of the head.
+I especially love the embroidered stripes; they add the perfect finishing touch!

 Amigurumi tiger made with this free tiger crochet pattern.
 The tiger has white on the tip of the tail, snout, and bottom of the hands and feet, and is orange with black stripes.